Home » How to Handle Ransom Emails and Being “Pwnd”

 to wrest or wring (money, information, etc.) from a person by violence, intimidation, or abuse of authority; obtain by force, torture, threat, or the like.

-These emails can also claim they’ve tapped into your webcam and took screen shots of what you were doing and viewing (targeting porn).
-With threats to expose you.
-Or they may note that they accessed your computer and put a trojan horse virus that is waiting to be activated.
-Unless you pay up.
-All you have to do is send them some money or bitcoin and they’ll go away.
-Yeah, right.
+These emails can also claim they’ve tapped into your webcam and taken screenshots of what you were doing and viewing, threatening to expose you.
+Or they may note that they accessed your computer and installed a trojan horse virus that is waiting to be activated unless you pay up.
+You only have to send them some money or Bitcoin, and they’ll go away.

-When it comes to your email security your most important and guarded information relies on your password being unique to you and not known to others.
-Even in a business environment, outside of the IT gal or guy, no one but the user should have access to others passwords.
+When it comes to your email security, your most essential and guarded information relies on your password being unique to you and not known to others.
+Even in a business environment, outside of the IT gal or guy, no one but the user should have access to others’ passwords.

-Pet names, words one can guess if they look at the items on your desk, your family or that they know about your hobbies are off-limits.
-That is why you want passwords that are even difficult for you!
-That means they will not be easily guessed by others.
+Do not create passwords that one can guess if they look at the items on your desk, photos of your family or pets, or if they know about your hobbies.
+That is why you want passwords that are even difficult for you.
+That means others will not easily guess them as well.

 Tips to Create Strong Passwords